VenturaDelMonte/InputGenerator/README.md

 # InputGenerator for my Masterthesis

 This project contains various generators, that create random or not-so-random workloads for testing my customized version of [Apache Flink](https://flink.apache.org/).
-Currently, all generators generate data for RabbitMQ, but that might change in the future.

 ## Compile Project